Stationary Mean-Field Games of Singular Control under Knightian Uncertainty: Problem Formulation

 \subsection{The ergodic mean-field game}

 Within the previous probabilistic setting, we now introduce the ergodic mean-field game (ergodic MFG for short) which will be the main object of our study.
-We start with the definition of admissible controls. \begin{definition}[Admissible controls] Let $x\in\mathbb{R}_{+}$, $p>1$ and $q:=\frac{p}{p-1}$.
-We say that $\xi\in\mathcal{A}$ is admissible if $X^{\xi}_{t}>0$ for any $t\geq 0$, $\mathbb{P}$-a.s.,
+We start with the definition of admissible controls.